-b

 Grandmother Please let me know about your friends.

 Boy I'll teach you many things.

 It's Taka-chan and Kaigo-kun.

 Grandmother And who?

 Boy Kano-chan, I want to marry her.
 A girl is that all.

 Grandmother Well,it's good.

+(This communication takes about 10 minutes.)

-Table 2 : The example of a dialog with Growth chronicle of cherry tomato
+Table 2.
+The example of a dialog with Growth chronicle of cherry tomato

 Grandmother Did the mini tomato change from yellow flowers?
 Boy It became very much in large numbers.
 Grandmother How many did you count it would be?
 Boy I do not yet count.
 Grandmother Is it in large numbers more from ten pieces?
 Grandmother Do you want to eat this for lunch box early?
+(This communication takes about 5 minutes.)

-Table 3: The example of a dialog with the play-acting space
+Table 3.
+The example of a dialog with the play-acting space

 Boy Winter.
 It is winter now.

 Grandmother Is it winter now?

 Boy Everybody of a vehicle went to the skiing area.

 And they did ski jumping.

 Grandmother Oh, Is it in large numbers?

 Boy They did ski jumping.

 Grandmother Who did?

 Boy Everybody of a vehicle did.

 Grandmother Oh my God!
 Hahaha.

+(This communication takes about 15 minutes.)

-Table 4: Generating frequency of a dialog
+Table 4.
+Generating frequency of a dialog